SRG '200 Francs' Initiative Rejected: Result & Fee 2027

 Key Takeaways

-The initiative would roughly halve the radio and television fee for private households and fully exempt companies.
-The text envisages a constitutional amendment that binds the household fee to a maximum of CHF 200 per year.
-Today the Federal Council sets the amount in the Ordinance on the Radio and Television Fee (SR 784.401.1) on the basis of the RTVA.
-Collection is handled by Serafe Ltd on behalf of the Federal Office of Communications (OFCOM).
+The initiative wanted to roughly halve the radio and television fee for private households and fully exempt companies.
+The text proposed a constitutional amendment binding the household fee to a maximum of CHF 200 per year.
+Voters rejected it, so the fee remains set by the Federal Council in the Ordinance on the Radio and Television Fee (SR 784.401.1) on the basis of the RTVA.
+Collection stays with Serafe Ltd on behalf of the Federal Office of Communications (OFCOM).

 |---|---|---|---|

-The initiative was launched by a committee comprising the Swiss People's Party (SVP), the Young SVP Switzerland (JSVP), the Action for a Reasonable Energy Policy (AVES) and the Swiss Trades Association (SGV).
-Additional support comes from the Swiss Homeowners' Association (HEV) and several centre-right cantonal sections.
+The initiative was launched by a committee comprising the Swiss People's Party (SVP), the Young SVP Switzerland (JSVP), the Action for a Reasonable Energy Policy (AVES) and the Swiss Trades Association (SGV), with added support from the Swiss Homeowners' Association (HEV) and several centre-right cantonal sections.

-On the opposing side stand the Federal Council, a majority of the Federal Chambers, the SRG SSR, the cross-party association Pro Service Public, the media labour unions (Syndicom, SSM), and many actors from French-speaking Switzerland, Ticino and the Romansh-speaking area, who fear disproportionate impacts on the smaller language regions.
+Against it stood the Federal Council, a majority of the Federal Chambers, the SRG SSR, the cross-party association Pro Service Public, the media labour unions (Syndicom, SSM), and many voices from French-speaking Switzerland, Ticino and the Romansh-speaking area worried about disproportionate impacts on the smaller language regions.
+The opposing camp also spent more on the campaign than the supporters.
+On polling day the No side prevailed decisively across every canton.

 How does the radio and TV fee work today?